amazon-braket/amazon-braket-sdk-python/README.md

 Compare the version displayed in your local environment with the latest version listed in the [Releases](https://github.com/aws/braket-python-sdk/releases) page.
 If the version listed is higher than your local version, you should update to the latest release.

 ### To get the lastest updates
 Perform the steps described in the [Setting up the Amazon Braket Python SDKs](https://github.com/aws/braket-python-sdk/tree/stable/latest#setting-up-the-amazon-braket-python-sdks) section of this document.
-The links in that section point to the most recent version of the braket-python-sdk, braket-python-ir, and model file you need to set up the new version of the SDK.
+The links in that section point to the most recent version of the braket-python-sdk, braket-python-ir, amazon-braket-default-simulator-python, and model file you need to set up the new version of the SDK.

 You can extract the file to the same location you are using and replace the existing files with the updated SDK.
 This lets you continue to use the same virtual environment.